animeshrisal/orchid-class-reference-project/README.md

 a record from user that already has a post it will not let you delete is as there are posts that have the foreign key of that user. so if you add delete cascade when you delete a user, it will delete all the posts that are associcated with the user.

+To understand the source code please start reading the comments from the base.html file